tjjd4/evm-mcp-server/README.md

 Connect to this MCP server using any MCP-compatible client.
 For testing and debugging, you can use the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).

-### Connecting from Cursor

-To connect to the MCP server from Cursor:

-1. **Make sure you have API keys set up** - Create a `.env` file in your project root with your API keys
-2. Open Cursor and go to Settings (gear icon in the bottom left)
-3. Click on "Features" in the left sidebar
-4. Scroll down to "MCP Servers" section
-5. Click "Add new MCP server"
-6. Enter the following details:
-   - Server name: `evm-mcp-server`
-   - Type: `command`
-   - Command: `npx @mcpdotdirect/evm-mcp-server`

-7. Click "Save"

-Once connected, you can use the MCP server's capabilities directly within Cursor.
-The server will appear in the MCP Servers list and can be enabled/disabled as needed.

 ### Using mcp with models
 In mcp setup `.json` file, add the mcp server bellow: